OpenSWPC/OpenSWPC.github.io/src/2._Parameters/0201_description.en.md

 variable_name = value
 ```

-The description of the values should follow Fortran notation.
+The description of the values should follow Fortran (Free-form) notation.
 For
 example, logical (Boolean) values are denoted as `.true.` or `.false.`.
+There is no restriction on column locations for the parameter file.

 Lines that do not contain an equal sign (`=`) will be neglected; in
 addition, lines starting with `!` or `#` are regarded as comment lines